NawelZk/Large_scale_computational_modelling_of_the_M1_and_M2_synovial_macrophages_in_Rheumatoid_Arthritis/README.md

 - M1_macrophage_nodes_upstream_phenotypes_in_json.csv and M2_macrophage_nodes_upstream_phenotypes_in_json.csv are the resulting files from the extraction process performed using Extract_nodes_upstream_phenotypes_of_interest.py file.
 They contain the list of nodes that are upstrem of the phenotypes of interest in both RA_M1_macrophage and RA_M2_macrophage models respectively in the JSON format.

-4. Attractors_search : This folder contains all the files needed to run the attractors search for both RA M1 macrophage and RA M2 macrophage models and filter the resulting attractors to keep the stable states only.
+**4.Attractors_search**: This folder contains all the files needed to run the attractors search for both RA M1 macrophage and RA M2 macrophage models and filter the resulting attractors to keep the stable states only.

 - BioCheckConsoleMulti.zip is the prototype of the BMA console tool based on the open source .NET core 3.1 which can be built using the dotnet SDK.